Coastal Carolina vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 6, 2021

 - Georgia Southern has played eight games, with three wins against the spread.

-- This season, the Eagles are winless against the spread when entering a game as an underdog of 19.5 points or more.
+- The Eagles have been underdogs by 19.5 points or more one time this season and have not covered the spread once.

-- Georgia Southern's games this year have hit the over four times in seven opportunities (57.1%).
+- Georgia Southern's games this season have hit the over four times in seven opportunities (57.1%).

-- Georgia Southern is 3-0 against the spread and 2-2 overall when the team puts up more than 18.5 points.
+- Georgia Southern is 3-0 against the spread and 2-2 overall in games when it scores more than 18.5 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.